great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 ## Create a Data Asset

 Create a Data Asset to define the data you want GX Cloud to access.
-To connect to Data Assets on another Data Source, see [Connect to a Data Source](/oss/guides/connecting_to_your_data/connect_to_data_lp.md) in the GX OSS documentation.
+To connect to Data Assets for a Data Source not currently available in GX Cloud, see [Connect to a Data Source](/oss/guides/connecting_to_your_data/connect_to_data_lp.md) in the GX OSS documentation.

 <Tabs
   groupId="manage-data-assets"